Jestersly/Trade_Tool_Treasury/README.md

 ❓"Please enter the threshold value for 'usd_size' on trades: "❓
 ↪️ You will only see trades that are bigger than the specified value

-❓"Please enter the threshold value for 'usd_size' on liquidations: "❓
-↪️ You will only see liquidations that are bigger than the specified value

 ❓"Please enter the interval for exportation and calculation in seconds: "❓
 ↪️ Here you can specify the Period in which the Code should export the data and calculate some Indicators (Total trades/liquidations, Differences, Avg. trades/liquidations, counts and sizes, time since starting the Program etc.).
 After the specified interval you will get an Overview of all trades and liquidation since starting the program